danielleteo/a3_uts_tut5/README.md

 To run this project, replicate all files and open The Void.html in an internet browser.

 # Status
-The project's overall state is still in development.
+The project's overall state is still in development but functional.